and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

 This whole chunk is a participle construction.

 Why is it called that?
 Because it uses the participle form of the verb, here schmecken, in order to make the whole thing fit into slot one .
-It makes the whole information, which in slot 2 is a whole minor sentence, look like an adjective.
+It makes the whole bit of information, which in slot 2 is a whole minor sentence, look like an adjective.
 Kind of like… a really really long adjective.

 - Der einbisschennachvanilleundreifenWaldbeerenschmeckende Rotwein kostet 3 Euro.